stargate/docker-images/examples/stargate-prometheus-grafana/README.md

 cqlsh-commands.txt: Commands that can be used to run a Cassandra Query Language (CQL) shell, cqlsh, in a container for use with the multi-container environment.

+**Be aware that running more than one of these multi-container environments on one host may require changing the port mapping to be changed to avoid conflicts on the host machine.**